JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.bloodOxygenSat-intro.md

 * Percentage of Oxygen Saturation to one decimal place (e.g. 95.2%)
 * Normal ranges for Oxygen Saturation are 90%-99%, so outside this range should cause a User Interface challenge to the user to confirm the value entered.
 * Percentage of Oxygen Saturation not to be greater than 100%
-* Percentage of Oxygen Saturation not to be less than X value defined by clinical review (typically not lower than 85%)
+* Percentage of Oxygen Saturation not to be less than 50% value defined by clinical review
+* comment

 ## Heart-Rate Considerations